dogweather/c3/_posts/2024-06-03-my-position-on-reunion-cannabis-amendment-6.markdown

 Social Cannabis creates ultra-low-budget, down-market build-outs.
-Plastic Walmart furniture, no flooring, no art, non-matching colors, interiors cluttered with manufacturer marketing materials, papered over windows, messy counters and disorganized product displays.
+Plastic Walmart furniture, no flooring, no art, non-matching colors, interiors cluttered with manufacturer marketing materials, papered over windows, messy counters and displays used for storage.

 The only original decoration or art I could find in any of their locations is the billboard-sized "Mile High in Colorado" sign in Golden.
 However, its uniqueness plus the large print and placement in front of massive windows gives me